 One of the larger neighborhoods in Manhattan, Chelsea offers a mix of architectural styles and atmospheres.
 Its wide avenues are filled with retail, offices, dining and apartment blocks, built on a dramatic scale.
-A fine pre-war example is Google's East Coast headquarters located at 111 Eighth Avenue, which occupies the full block between Eighth and Ninth Avenues, from 15th to 16th Street
+A fine pre-war example is Google's East Coast headquarters located at 111 Eighth Avenue, which occupies the full block between Eighth and Ninth Avenues, from 15th to 16th Street.

 Chelsea Market on Ninth Avenue has dozens of eateries and artisanal retailers.
-Other area favorites include Red Cat, Bottino, Cookshop and Trestle on Tenth.
-In the evenings, Peter McManus Café, hosts happy hour for beer with one of their famous burgers, while Bathtub Gin on Ninth serves cocktails in a more upscale speakeasy setting.
+Other area favorites include Buddakan, Bottino, Cookshop and Worthwild.
+In the evenings, Peter McManus Café hosts happy hour for beer with one of their famous burgers, while Bathtub Gin on Ninth serves cocktails in a more upscale speakeasy setting.

 Chelsea is served by 1, 2 and 3 trains along Seventh Avenue, A, C and E trains along Eighth Avenue and F and M trains along Sixth Avenue.
-To the south the L train terminal at 14th Street takes passengers east across town and to Brooklyn, to the north the Hudson Yards station provides access to 7 trains, and Penn Station connects hundreds of thousands of passengers to commuter and Amtrak service.
+To the south the L train terminal at 14th Street takes passengers east across town and to Brooklyn, to the north the Hudson Yards station provides access to 7 trains, while Penn Station and the Moynihan Train Hall connect hundreds of thousands of passengers to commuter and Amtrak service.